14 Danger Zone

 ~ Andrej Karpathy (supposedly)

 When it comes to conducting models in data science, a lot can go wrong, and in many cases it’s easy to get lost in the weeds and lose sight of the bigger picture.
-In this chapter, we’ll discuss some common pitfalls that can sneak up on you when you’re working on a data science project, and others that just came to mind while we were thinking about it.
+Throughout the book, we’ve covered many instances in which caution is warranted in the modeling approach.
+In this chapter, we’ll more explicitly discuss some common pitfalls that can sneak up on you when you’re working on a data science project, and others that just came to mind while we were thinking about it.
 The topics are based on things we’ve commonly seen in consulting across many academic disciplines and industries, and here we attempt to provide a very general overview.
-That said, it is by no means exhaustive and may miss bigger issues in some domains.
+That said, it is by no means exhaustive, and you may come across additional issues in your situation.
 The following groups of focus attempt to reflect the content of the book as it was presented.

-Statistical models are a powerful tool for understanding the relationships between variables in a dataset.
+Statistical models are a powerful tool for understanding the structure and meaning in your data.
 They are also excellent at helping us to understand the uncertainty in our data and the aspects of the model we wish to estimate.
-However, there are many ways in which statistical models can be misused.
+However, there are many ways in which problems can arise with statistical models.

 14.1.1 Statistical significance